-For goods deliveries from a non-EU country, additional value-added tax may be payable over and above the import sales tax based on the import mail order trading rules.
-The delivery location for mail order sales of imported goods (in contrast to section 3, paragraph 8 or 9 of the Umsatzsteuergesetz (UstG)) is the location in which the movement of goods ends (country of destination).
-This rule applies in two cases:
+For import distance sales from a non-EU country, additional value-added tax is payable over and above the import VAT in the Member State in which the transport or dispatch ends (country of destination), if the place of supply of the import distance sale is in that Member State.
+The place of supply for import distance sales (in contrast to section 3, paragraph 8 or 9 of the Umsatzsteuergesetz (UStG)) is in two cases the location in which the movement of goods ends:

-- The service location in the case of mail order sales of imported goods is in the destination country if the goods are imported in a different EU Member State than the one in which the carriage of the goods ends.
+- The goods are imported in a different EU Member State than the one in which the carriage of the goods ends.

-- The service location in the case of mail order sales of imported goods is also in the destination country if the business makes use of the specific arrangement for the IOSS (section 25b of the Umsatzsteuergesetz (UStG) of 1994).
-For mail order sales of imported goods declared through the IOSS, no additional import sales tax is payable.
-Furthermore, the business only needs to register for VAT in one Member State and is able to declare and make payments via the IOSS for VAT payable anywhere in the EU for mail order sales of imported goods with a real value that does not exceed Euro 150.
+- The business makes use of the specific arrangement for the IOSS (section 25b of the Umsatzsteuergesetz (UStG) of 1994).
+For order distance sales of imported goods declared through the IOSS, no additional import VAT is payable, if the company presents its IOSS number to the customs office at the latest when submitting the import customs declaration.
+Furthermore, the business only needs to register for VAT in one Member State and is able to declare and make payments via the IOSS for VAT payable anywhere in the EU for order distance sales of imported goods with a real value that does not exceed Euro 150.

-What is the difference between mail order sales of imported goods and intra-EU mail order trade?
+What is the difference between import distance sales and intra-community distance sales?

-The rules and regulations for mail order sales of imported goods apply only for mail order trade from a non-EU country into the EU.
-However, if a goods item is delivered to a consumer in Austria not from a non-EU country but from another EU Member State, the rules and regulations for intra-EU mail order trade and not those for mail order sales of imported goods must be followed.
-Furthermore, unlike for intra-EU mail order trade, mail order sales of imported goods are not subject to any sales limit or delivery threshold.
+The rules and regulations for import distance sales apply only for distance sales from a non-EU country into the EU.
+However, if a goods item is delivered to a consumer in Austria not from a non-EU country but from another EU Member State, the rules and regulations for intra-community distance sales and not those for import distance sales must be followed.
+Furthermore, unlike for intra-community distance sales, import distance sales are not subject to any sales limit or delivery threshold.